maxsitt/insect-detect-docs/docs/deployment/classification.md

     py -m pip install -r yolov5-master/requirements.txt
     ```

+    !!! tip ""

         If you are running the image classification on a computer with CUDA-enabled
         GPU, please edit the `requirements.txt` file and change `onnxruntime` to
         `onnxruntime-gpu` before installing the packages.

 ---